Our boat S/V Cinderella the Ericson 35-2

 Cinderella came to us as a bare hull racer that was outfitted and raced in the Pacific Cup Yacht Race.
 Aside from that, we did not know much about her.
 She had changed hands a number of times before being donated to the Pacific Boat Foundation.

-We are currently enhancing the interior aboard to suit a cruising couple rather than a spartan race crew.
-After all, two soon to be salty sailors will be calling her home.
+We spent a year building out the interior to suit a cruising couple rather than a spartan race crew.
+After all, these two salty sailors call her home.
+We continue to make home improvements on the go and trick out Cindy wherever and whenever we get the chance.
 We intend to capture our journey here for everyone to follow along, 6 kts at a time.

 Our trip is unique, we will be doing it with minimal fossil fuels (only to cook and heat when its real cold).
 We want to show the world how simple it can be to live a more affordable, sustainable, healthy life.
 Using the wind and sun, we will make our way across the world, one slice of paradise at a time.
 We ditched the conventional diesel engine, and engineered a custom Electric Propulsion system to replace it.
 The “Manta Drive” is 1/4 of the size of the massive Yanmar engine, quiet, low profile, maintenance free, and the best part, can generate electricity!

 (Warning!
-Lots of sailing terms coming your way, be prepared to break out your Websters)
+Lots of sailing terms coming your way, be prepared to break out your Chapman’s).

 We are still finding hidden secrets of Cinderella’s history.
 Old boats have many tales to tell!
 Early on, we were told Cinderella was stripped down and “set up to race the Pacific Cup.”
 We believed it.
 Unfortunately she was raced when the world wide web was a relatively new concept, so not much information could be found.
 Pajo was already dreaming of cruising around the world, and Cinderella found him and wouldn’t let go.